FibroGen Inc. (FGEN): Skating on Thin Ice? We Know the Answer

 FGEN’s Market Performance

-FGEN stocks went up by 9.07% for the week, with a monthly drop of -1.94% and a quarterly performance of -8.15%, while its annual performance rate touched 1.37%.
-The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 4.60% for FibroGen Inc..
-The simple moving average for the period of the last 20 days is 8.45% for FGEN stocks with a simple moving average of 5.94% for the last 200 days.
+FGEN stocks went up by 12.58% for the week, with a monthly jump of 3.77% and a quarterly performance of -6.81%, while its annual performance rate touched -3.05%.
+The volatility ratio for the week stands at 5.73% while the volatility levels for the past 30 days are set at 4.67% for FibroGen Inc..
+The simple moving average for the period of the last 20 days is 8.69% for FGEN stocks with a simple moving average of 6.25% for the last 200 days.

 Analysts’ Opinion of FGEN